nothinglabs/openmelt2/readme.md

 Robots with lower ground clearance seem to experience this problem less.
 The antweight reference platform is fairly stable up to about 2800rpm.

-2 wheel designs seem less prone to these issues (but are not as cool looking).
+2 wheel designs seem less prone to these issues (but are slightly less cool looking).

 ## Accelerometer Placement
 The accelerometer must be positioned so that it experiences no more than 400g at the robot's anticipated max rotation speed.
 A [centrifuge calculator](https://druckerdiagnostics.com/g-force-calculator/) may be used to determine this.